Wake Windows vs Sleep Cues

 However, those cues are actually of a tired baby who should already be in their crib or cot.

-In fact, the sleep cues you are looking for are when a baby or toddler starts to lose concentration, zone out of what they are doing, and look out for that pink colour form around their eyes or eyebrows.
-This should be the easiest one to find.
+In fact, the sleep cues you are looking for are when a baby or toddler starts to lose concentration, zone out of what they are doing, start form a pink colour around their eyes or eyebrows.
+This last one should be the easiest one to find.

-This is where you should be stopping what they are doing, taking them to their cot/crib and then following your nap routine, if you have one.
+This is where you should be stopping what they are doing, taking them to their cot/crib and then follow a short nap routine, if you have one.
 Below are the 3 stages of sleepy cues:

 We don’t believe any parent should solely rely on just wake windows or sleep cues.

-If you rely on wake windows alone, you could end up putting your baby down too early or too late and both scenarios can lead to a difficult settle to sleep for a baby.
+If you rely on wake windows alone, you could end up putting your baby down too early or too late when they are starting to transition to bigger wake windows, or they’re maybe having a more tired day.
+And both too early and too late can lead to a difficult settle to sleep for a baby.

-And whilst we do believe sleep cues are more important in being led by your baby, they are often very good at disguising those cues as they are too busy playing and being distracted!
+And whilst we do believe sleep cues are more important in being led by your baby, they are often very good at disguising those cues as they are too busy playing and being distracted as we discussed above!

 ×